 When it comes to API testing, it is important to consider the differences between RESTful and SOAP protocols.
 These two protocols have distinct characteristics, and understanding their strengths and weaknesses will help in making an informed decision.

 RESTful APIs are known for their lightweight and simplicity.
-They use standard HTTP methods like GET, POST, PUT, and DELETE, making it easier to understand and implement.
+They use standard HTTP methods like GET, POST, PUT, and DELETE, making them easier to understand and implement.
 With RESTful APIs, there is minimal overhead since they do not require additional messaging layers like SOAP.
 The simplicity of RESTful APIs also results in faster development and testing cycles.

 On the other hand, SOAP APIs use XML messaging format along with the SOAP envelope, which adds a layer of complexity.
 This complexity can result in slower response times and increased processing overhead.
 SOAP APIs also require additional libraries or toolkits to handle the XML parsing, which may further impact the efficiency of the testing process.